Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/07-using-hbm/3_BW_Explorations.md

 - The topology, for example, M0 to single PC0 directly across the switch or M0 to a group PC0-1 or M0 to a group PC0-3.
 - The number of bytes in the transaction vary from 64 bytes to 1024 bytes,
 - Addressing used: sequential/linear accesses or random accesses,
 - Use of the Random Access Memory Attachment (RAMA) IP to achieve better results.The RAMA IP is specifically designed to assist HBM-based designs with non-ideal traffic masters and use cases.
-For more information, refer to <a href="https://www.xilinx.com/support/documentation/ip_documentation/rama/v1_1/pg310-rama.pdf"> RAMA LogiCORE IP Product Guide</a>
+For more information, refer to the <a href="https://www.xilinx.com/support/documentation/ip_documentation/rama/v1_1/pg310-rama.pdf"> RAMA LogiCORE IP Product Guide</a>.

 This section, via the above different configurations analyze enough data so that the developers will understand and make better decisions for their designs.

-If your application is memory bound, it's always beneficial to access 64-bytes of data whether it's DDR or HBM.
-For this project, datawidth is set to 512 bits by default using `dwidth` variable in Makefile.
+If your application is memory bound, it is always beneficial to access 64-bytes of data whether it is DDR or HBM.
+For this project, datawidth is set to 512 bits by default using the `dwidth` variable in Makefile.
 You can experiment with smaller data width by changing this variable.
 Additionally, performance measured is based on M_AXI interface memory performance read-only and write performance is not measured in this section.
 The measured bandwidth is using C++ std::chrono to record the time just before kernel enqueues and just after the queue finish command.
 The bandwidth is reported in GB/s achieved.

-The kernel ports in1,in2, and out are connected to all the HBM channels.
+The kernel ports `in1`, `in2`, and `out` are connected to all the HBM channels.
 In this scenario, each kernel port will have access to all the HBM channels.
 The application should implement this connectivity only if the application requires accessing all the channels.
-HBM memory subsystem will attempt to give the kernel the best access to all the memories connected to, say, kernel port in1 to M11 or M12 of the HBM subsystem.
+HBM memory subsystem will attempt to give the kernel the best access to all the memories connected to, say, kernel port `in1`to M11 or M12 of the HBM subsystem.
 The application will experience extra latency to access the Psuedo channels on the extremes, say PC0 or PC31, from the middle master M12.
 Due to this, the application may require more outstanding transaction settings on AXI interfaces connected to kernel ports.

 In this module, all the kernel ports are connected to all the Psudeo channels for simplicity.

-Let's start with Bandwidth experiments using sequential accesses first.
+Start with Bandwidth experiments using sequential accesses first.

 ### Sequential Accesses

-In this step, first, you will build the xclbin that can support transaction size of, say 64 bytes, 128 bytes, 256 bytes,512 bytes, 1024 bytes.
-Next, you can explore achievable bandwidth accessing a single Pseudo channel of HBM (256MB), two Psuedo channels (512MB), and four Psuedo channels (1024MB)
+In this step, first, you will build the xclbin that can support transaction size of, say 64 bytes, 128 bytes, 256 bytes, 512 bytes, and 1024 bytes.
+Next, you can explore achievable bandwidth accessing a single Pseudo channel of HBM (256 MB), two Psuedo channels (512 MB), and four Psuedo channels (1024 MB).

-Here is an example of building the application using following target for Master 0 accessing PC0 as shown below.
-(Don't run this command)
+Here is an example of building the application using following target for Master 0 accessing PC0 as shown below( Do not run this command).

 `make build TARGET=hw memtype=HBM banks=0_31 dsize=256 addrndm=0  txSize=64 buildxclbin=1`

 The project provides the following flexibility to run an application using arguments, as shown below.

-- dsize=256 will access only a single Pseudo channel, because the datasize on the host size is 256 MB
+- dsize=256: Accesses only a single Pseudo channel, because the datasize on the host size is 256 MB.
-- txSize=64 will queue each command equivalent of 64 bytes from kernel port.
+- txSize=64: Queues each command equivalent of 64 bytes from kernel port.
 Since each transfer is 64 bytes, this will be equivalent to a Burst length of 1. txSize=128 will be identical to Burst Length of 2, and so on.
-- banks0_31 configures kernel's AXI master ports connect to all the banks.
-During the build, Makefile will create the HBM_connectivity.cfg file in the respective build directory.
+- banks0_31: Configures the kernel's AXI master ports connect to all the banks.
+During the build, Makefile will create the `HBM_connectivity.cfg` file in the respective build directory.
 Refer to `mem_connectivity.mk` for more information.
-You can also create your custom connectivity by updating in_M0, in_M1, and out_M2 variables
+You can also create your custom connectivity by updating in_M0, in_M1, and out_M2 variables.
-- addrndm=0 will ensure the address generated is sequential when the kernel is run.
+- addrndm=0: Ensures the address generated is sequential when the kernel is run.
 As seen previously, this is an argument to the kernel passed down from the host code.

-The above build command will create the xclbin under <Project>/build/HBM_addSeq_allBanks_d512_txSize64
+The above build command will create the xclbin under `<Project>/build/HBM_addSeq_allBanks_d512_txSize64`.

-You can run the following command to generate the builds for txSize of 64,128,256,512,1024 bytes.
+You can run the following command to generate the builds for txSize of 64, 128, 256, 512, and 1024 bytes.

 `make build_without_rama`    # This command is already executed in the first module

-- If the machine doesn't have enough resources to launch six jobs in parallel, you can run the above command one by one, as shown below
+- If the machine does not have enough resources to launch six jobs in parallel, you can run the above command one by one, as shown below.

     `make noramajob-64 noramajob-128 noramajob-256 noramajob-512 noramajob-1024`

-To run the application with the above build created for txSize of 64,128,256,512,1024 bytes AND accessing 1,2,4 Pseudo channels (using dsize argument)
+To run the application with the above build created for txSize of 64, 128, 256, 512, and 1024 bytes AND accessing 1, 2, and 4 Pseudo channels (using dsize argument).

 `make all_hbm_seq_run`

-The above target will generate the output file `<Project>/makefile/Run_SequentialAddress.perf` file with the following data
+The above target will generate the output file `<Project>/makefile/Run_SequentialAddress.perf` file with the following data.

 ```
 Addr Pattern   Total Size(MB) Transaction Size(B) Throughput Achieved(GB/s)